How to Apply

-Students applying to grades 4 and 5 must submit current scores from one of the following standardized test scores:
+Students applying to grades 4 to 8 must submit current scores from one of the following standardized test scores:

 - ERB's CTP (Comprehensive Testing Program , ERB's Writing Assessment Program (WrAP) most US State examinations, IOWA Test of Basic Skills, Secondary School Admissions (SSAT), or the Independent Secondary School Exam (ISEE).
 Scores from other standardized tests may be submitted upon the approval of the TAS admissions committee.